SidNachaloor/SidNachaloor.github.io/README.md

 4. Find next guess $x_{k+1} = x_k - \alpha_k \nabla f(x_k)$
 5. Rinse and repeat with new $x$ until $f(x_k)$ doesn't change much

 One of the cons of the Steepest Descent Method is that it can go back and forth in opposite directions.
 This may result in quite slow convergence for the method.
-It is still very useful when dealing with multivariate equations.
+However, the method has a linear time complexity O(n), which is pretty efficient.

 ## Other Algorithms